Nauru national Australian rules football team: 2017 IC

+Women's team

+An open women's team, nicknamed the Aoreni, formed to compete in 2024 winning the Pacific Cup at Maroochydore, Queensland winning on debut.

 Youth sides

-AFL Nauru also organizes youth sides, nicknamed the Stars.
+AFL Nauru also organizes youth sides.
+The male youth side is nicknamed the Stars.
 At the under-16 level the nation has experienced much success, including Oceania Cup championships in 2013, 2015, 2016, and 2019; and multiple second-place finishes; and appearances in the Barassi International Australian Football Youth Tournament.

+In 2023, female youth sides were fielded for the first time, including the 2023 Oceania Cup and 2024 Pacific Cup.